 Continuing Education and the College of Agriculture and Life Sciences have designed a Certificate in Public Communication primarily to meet the needs of students seeking to increase their proficiencies in communicating in the workplace.
 The certificate is designed for students with an associate’s degree or high school diploma who would like to acquire workplace communication acumen to increase their viability for jobs in our competitive economy.
 Also, working professionals who need to improve their productivity and competitiveness at work can complete the Certificate and gain an important credential for their resume.
-Because this Certificate is offered around Vermont via an E-learning system, students otherwise unable to come to campus would be able to access this program.

 While this is not a degree-awarding program, completion of the 18 credit hours results in a Certificate of Public Communication and can provide a career pathway into the new Major in Public Communication at the University.
 If you only have your high school diploma but want to start working soon, the Certificate will award you with a valuable credential to launch your professional career.